madapper/MALinkedIn/Documentation.md

 }
 </code></pre>

+This code willlauch a log in window wit a cover screen that should fit the screen of the device you are working on and prevent the user from accidentally touching the views behind it.
+This view is not presented modally at this point, but is added as a popover view to the current controller.
+Future plans are to add the option to have this presented modally as well.

 Once the user has logged in, you are able to capture the session at any time in any class by calling:
 <pre><code>
 MALinkedInSession *session = [MALinkedInSession sharedSession]